RegisKonan/ae_vae_understanding/README.md

 ## Notebooks

-Notebooks are included to show the followed steps.
+Notebooks are included to show the following steps.

 1. Start [jupyter](https://jupyter.org).
 ```sh